tomsmalley/quickform/README.md

 Additionally, typing anything into the first field would cause the later fields to also be validated, as if you'd pressed the submit button.
 Ideally we want to be able to validate a single branch of the form, identified by which field was updated.
-In comes `validateBranch :: Form 'Raw form -> Form 'Err form`.
+In comes `validateBranch :: Form Raw f -> Form Err f`.
 Because this does not validate the entire form, we always return an error form.
 This function can't be called by forms with no fields that can fail.